-Eighth-A piece bounded westerly by the Tenth avenue; southerly by the northerly line of land heretofore acquired by the said city and occupied by the Washington Bridge; northerly by a line one hundred and fifty feet from and parallel to the last mentioned line, and easterly by the Harlem river, within which boundaries are included parcels numbered 24, 25 and 26 on said maps.
+Eighth-A piece bounded westerly by the Tenth avenue; southerly by the northerly line of land heretofore acquired by the said city and occupied by the Washington Bridge; northerly by a line one hundred and fifty leet from and parallel to the last mentioned line, and easterly by the Harlem river, within which boundaries are included parcels numbered 24, 25 and 26 on said maps. and eastern,

+aries are included parcers

+aries are included parcers

+asid maps.

 Dated at New York, June 10, 1890.

+JACOB LORILLARD,

-JACOB LOKILLARD, VERNON H. BROWN, DAVID JAMES KING, Commissioners.
+VERNON H. BROWN,

+DAVID JAMES KING,

+Commissioners.